-Mushroom Kits are time Sensitive so Order when Needed and Not Before.
+Mushroom Kits are Organic and time Sensitive so Order when Needed and Not Before.
 Some Mushroom Kits need to be started Immediately, Check Start Date on Kit.
-Mushroom Kits are Shipped Promptly by UPS Ground.
-Shipping starts September 21, Weather Permitting.
+Mushroom Kits are Shipped by UPS Ground.
+We will Stay open for Business during the Holiday Season.
 (5-129)

 530-701-9700